rerun-io/rerun/docs/content/howto/dataframe-api.md

 order: 1600
 ---

-Rerun 0.19 added the Dataframe API to its SDK, with enables getting data out of Rerun from code.
+Rerun comes with a Dataframe API, which enables getting data out of Rerun from code.
 This page provides an overview of the API, as well as recipes to load the data in popular packages such as [Pandas](https://pandas.pydata.org), [Polars](https://pola.rs), and [DuckDB](https://duckdb.org).

 <!-- TODO(#7499): add links to the Python SDK documentation where appropriate -->